davidrpugh/jupytercon-2020-talk/PITCHME.md

 ---

+@snap[north-east]
 #### Create custom kernel for each project's Conda environment
+@snapend

-A custom kernel for a project's Conda environment allows you to launch Jupyter Notebooks and IPython consoles for that Conda environment within a common JupyterLab installation.
+Custom kernel for a project's Conda environment allows you to launch Jupyter Notebooks and IPython consoles for that Conda environment within a common JupyterLab installation.

 ---

+@snap[north-east]
 #### First, add dependencies to your project;
+@snapend

 ```yaml
 dependencies: